delvedor/find-my-way/README.md

 Constraints can be combined, and route handlers will only match if __all__ of the constraints for the handler match the request. `find-my-way` does a boolean AND with each route constraint, not an OR.

+`find-my-way` will try to match the most constrained handlers first before handler with fewer or no constraints.

 <a name="custom-constraint-strategies"></a>
 ### Custom Constraint Strategies